fedemenstahgriltrocast-max/stunning-waffle/ultimate-chatbot/layers/layer5-tiny-llm/README.md

 ## Responsibilities
 - Verify signed chat envelopes from the orchestrator.
+- Select the appropriate upstream model, prompt template, or rate limit based on the tenant metadata attached to each request.
 - Proxy prompts to your compact LLM endpoints over mTLS or Zero Trust tunnels.
 - Normalize responses (stream, chunk, or JSON) for downstream layers.
 - Record latency and token usage metrics for observability.